Insulated Siding: Is It Worth It?

 The main disadvantage of insulated vinyl is its relatively high price.
 Adding insulation can raise the cost of the siding by 20% to 50%.
 The procedure is similar to a standard vinyl installation, so the labor costs shouldn’t be much higher with insulated vinyl.

 However, it’s important to choose a contractor who is experienced with such siding.
-The benefits of insulated vinyl—such as the added thermal performance, along with the improved appearance and overall feel—depend on the precision of installation in order to eliminate holes in the insulation backing.
+The benefits of insulated vinyl depend on the precision of installation in order to eliminate holes in the insulation backing.
+Added thermal performance, along with the improved appearance and overall feel are examples of a few benefits.
 Improper installation can hurt the insulation value and the overall look of the final product.

 Are you looking for replacement siding?
 We can help.
-Schedule a free estimate today.
+Schedule a free siding estimate today.